-- > The impact of interest rates on companies is not yet being felt. - ➤ As we have just come out of a period of rates close to 0%, companies have taken advantage of the opportunity to borrow money on a long-term basis, and will therefore not be impacted until they have to roll over their debt. - Smaller companies are more affected than larger ones, as a much larger proportion of their debt is at variable rates.
+- The impact of interest rates on companies is not yet being felt, or at least not to the same extent. - As we have just come out of a period of rates close to 0%, companies have taken advantage of the opportunity to borrow money on a long-term basis, and will therefore not be impacted until they have to roll over their debt. - > Smaller companies are more affected than larger ones, as a much larger proportion of their debt is at variable rates.
 30% of the Russell 2000's debt is variable-rate, compared with 6% for the S&P 500.